Shicheng-Guo/BIS180L_web/Assignments/assignment2-worksheet.md

 *_Please answer the following questions which are each worth 2 points.
 Be clear and concise with any written answers.
 Late assignments will be penalized with a 2pt deduction without prior communication of extenuating circumstances._*

 __Q1__.
-Paste in code and output for the `for loop`  __Exercise 1__ (pluralizing fruit names)
+Create a table that indicates blastp runtime as a function of threshold value.
+Is there a linear relationship?
+Why does does changing the threshold change the search time?

 __Q2__.
-Create a table that indicates blastp runtime as a function of word size.
-Is there a linear relationship?
-Why does does changing the word size change the search time?
+How much faster is blastp than water under default parameters?

 __Q3__.
-How much faster is blastp than water at a world size of 5?
+What search parameters (matrix and threshold) would you use to search two proteomes?
+Justify your answer.

 __Q4__.
-How long will it take to search two proteomes with word length 5?
+How long will it take to search two proteomes (given the above)?

 __Q5__.
 Using E-value to determine the best match, find a worm gene with a single fly ortholog and record their names and the reciprocal E-Values.
 Is there more than one fly "hit" for your worm gene?
 If so how do you decide if there is a single orthlog?